winstonbarlowg/ctdc_data_analysis/README.md

     app.run(debug=True)
     # app.run(host='0.0.0.0', port =80, debug=True)
 ```
+The last line shall be commented out when running it locally as it is meant for Google Cloud.
-- Start the server with `python routes.py` and then go to localhost:5000 to see the website
+- Start the server with `python routes.py` and then go to http://localhost:5000 to see the website running.